TaraKeck/bikesharing/README.md

 ## Summary

-Review all data and the line charts as well as heat maps, it is highly recommeneded to expand the market into Des Moines for bike-sharing.
+After reviewing all data and the line charts as well as heat maps, it is highly recommeneded to expand the market into Des Moines for bike-sharing.

-Addiional charts and overall view of all data gathering can be found here: https://public.tableau.com/app/profile/tara.keckeisen/viz/NYCCitibikeChallenge_16317599320650/Story1?publish=yes
+Link to Dashboard found here:
+https://public.tableau.com/app/profile/tara.keckeisen/viz/NYCCitibikeChallenge_16317599320650/Story1?publish=yes